 3. Dead Poets Society (1989)

-Going through high-school isn’t always easy, especially when you’re a newcomer and must find your way in, in a classroom full of unknown smiling faces who could be welcoming you as much as judging you.
+Going through high school isn’t always easy, especially when you’re a newcomer and must find your way in, in a classroom full of unknown smiling faces who could be welcoming you as much as judging you.
 Young Charlie has just come out of a mental health institution because of depression and is set to begin his freshman year.
-Shy, introvert and shrunken in the busy and eventful stream of high-school, he struggles finding friends at first, until he meets seniors Sam and Patrick who open the doors for him into a fun, liberating lifestyle in order to have a taste of what life can really be.
-With its fantastic cast of Emma Watson, Logan Lerman and Ezra Miller, it’s a great interpretation of teenage struggles and how growing together with good friends makes life better and memorable.
+Shy, introverted and shrunken in the busy and eventful stream of high school, he struggles to find friends at first, until he meets seniors Sam and Patrick who open the doors for him into a fun, liberating lifestyle in order to have a taste of what life can really be.
+With its fantastic cast of Emma Watson, Logan Lerman, and Ezra Miller, it’s a great interpretation of teenage struggles and how growing together with good friends makes life better and memorable.

-The biggest achievement of the film is how beautifully it captures the rich tapestry of growing-up experiences soaked in lessons learnt for a lifetime.
-There are very few films made nowadays that have the power to take you back through time and leave you with nothing but pleasant, feel-good memories, and may be a drop or two of tears in your eyes.
+The biggest achievement of the film is how beautifully it captures the rich tapestry of growing-up experiences soaked in lessons learned for a lifetime.
+There are very few films made nowadays that have the power to take you back through time and leave you with nothing but pleasant, feel-good memories, and maybe a drop or two of tears in your eyes.
 ‘The Perks of Being Wallflower’ is one of them.

 Read More: Best Movies of the 21st Century